Common Candy Dishwasher Error Codes

 - Locate the heating element (usually at the bottom of the tub).

 - Using a multimeter, measure the resistance across the heating element terminals.
-A typical reading for a dishwasher heater is between ~8-9 Ω. If it’s an open circuit (infinite resistance), the element is bad.
+A typical reading for a dishwasher heater is between ~8 and 9 Ω. If it’s an open circuit (infinite resistance), the element is bad.

 - Test Pressure Switch: